holerton/not-chess/WEATHER.md

 |Aut3mn|65|5
 |Aut4mn|85|4

+$~$

 - **Ice**

-Effect=Snow
+*Effect*=Snow
 Appears over the Water.
 Works the same as a Snow over Mountain except the probabilities table.
 *Initial Probability: 50%.*

 > **Note: probability of appearance is eight times less if corresponding Water block is on the edge of the map.**